-Red is truly the colour of love and after the last post (read about it here), I felt like I needed to highlight this.
+Red truly is the colour of love and after my last post, I felt like I needed to highlight this.
 And really, what better than via the form of food porn.

-So, I'm guessing most of you have organised your Saturday shenanigans by this stage.
-If not, well, you better get to it then.
-But if you're feeling stuck on ideas then how about entertaining something slightly different this time round?
-Why not try something out of the norm like creating a feast for your special other?
-Or better yet bake this delicious peachy mother, find a grassy nook somewhere beneath celestial palm trees and indulge in a picnic lunch, some vino and each other.
-I suppose this is more fitting for those of us living in the Southern Hemisphere but I also imagine this tart would be divine parked by a heated fireplace too.
+So, I am presuming most of you have organised your Valentine shenanigans by this stage.
+If not, well you better get on it then.
+But if you’re feeling stuck on ideas then how about entertaining something slightly different this year?
+Why not try something out of the norm like creating a feast for your special other half?
+Or better yet bake this delicious peach and raspberry tart, find a grassy nook somewhere beneath a pair of palm trees and indulge in a picnic lunch, some vino and each other.
+I suppose this scene is more fitting for those of us living in the Southern Hemisphere, but I also imagine this peach and raspberry tart would be a divine accompanied beside a roaring fireplace too.

-And don't get me wrong, don't just reserve this quick and simple delicacy for Valentine's Day.
-Oh no. This is definitely a treat to indulge in on any given day or month of the year people.
-In fact I recommend you drop what you're doing, get to the fridge, put your apron on (if that's your thing) and get baking.
-And don't forget to send me a quick snap of your creation too.
+But don’t get me wrong here, don’t exclusively reserve this quick and simple delicacy for Valentine’s Day.
+Oh no!
+This is peach and raspberry tart is undoubtably a treat to indulge in on any given day or month of the year.
+In fact I recommend you immediately halt in what you’re doing, get to your fridge and put your apron on (if that’s your thing) and get baking.
+Just don’t forget to send slash tag me in a quick snap of your creation on Instagram too.
 I love when you guys do that.

 1/2 cup almond meal